Benjamin Fitzpatrick: Governor of Alabama

+U.S. Senate

-Fitzpatrick became Governor of Alabama in 1841 and served until 1845.
-Later, he was appointed as a Democrat to the U.S. Senate to fill the vacancy caused by the death of Dixon H. Lewis and served from November 25, 1848, to November 30, 1849, when a successor was elected.
+In 1848, Governor Reuben Chapman appointed Fitzpatrick to fill the U.S. Senate vacancy caused by the death of Senator Dixon H. Lewis.
+He served from November 25, 1848 to November 30, 1849, when a successor was elected.

 He was again appointed on January 14, 1853, and elected on December 12, 1853, to the Senate to fill the vacancy caused by the resignation of William R. King, who had been elected Vice President of the United States, and served from January 14, 1853, to March 3, 1855.
 He served in that Congress as Chairman of the Committee on Printing and the Committee on Engrossed Bills.
 He was elected to the Senate again to fill the vacancy caused by the failure of the legislature to elect his successor on November 26, 1855.
 In that role, he served several times as President pro tempore of the Senate.

-Failure of state banks

-The country was plagued by economic depression due to the Panic of 1837.
-Fitzpatrick's predecessor as Governor, Arthur P. Bagby, introduced measures to assist the state banks, but the state legislature rejected most of the measures.
-All of the state banks were closed by Fitzpatrick.

 Vice presidential nomination

 In 1860, Fitzpatrick was nominated for Vice President of the United States by the wing of the Democratic Party that had nominated Stephen A. Douglas of Illinois for president.
 However, he refused the nomination, and Herschel V. Johnson of Georgia was ultimately nominated.
 Fitzpatrick withdrew from the Senate on January 21, 1861, following the secession of his home state.